Leading tobacco and e-cigarette researcher named distinguished professor

 Wasim Maziak trained and worked in his native Syria as a respiratory

-physician passionate about53989577456_618c91d17b_c.jpg researching tobacco use.
+physician passionate about researching tobacco use.
 “When you’re in a developing country, you cannot escape smoking—it’s just everywhere,” he says.
 Even for nonsmokers, “Life can be miserable because you are often exposed to cigarette smoke in the workplace, public places and while using public transportation.
 Without policy and regulations in place, the health burden from smoking to smokers and nonsmokers is second to no other risk factor.”

 While completing a fellowship in Germany, Maziak learned of an opportunity to conduct collaborative work back home as part of an initiative by the World Health Organization and the National Institutes of Health.
 He partnered with scholars in the United States on a proposal that led to his establishing and directing the Syrian Center for Tobacco Studies.
 The connections that made that possible, however, would also be the cause of Maziak’s fleeing in 2006.
 Tense U.S.-Syria relations during the Iraq War turned his ties with American researchers into a liability.
 Out of concern for his safety, those same collaborators helped him relocate to the United States.